canonical/opensearch-operator/docs/how-to/perform-load-testing.md

 * [`jq`](https://jqlang.github.io/jq/)
 * A VPC on AWS (or equivalent in your cloud)
 * AWS `ACCESS_KEY` and `SECRET_KEY`
+* Optional, for the COS monitoring sections: a Kubernetes cluster (e.g. MicroK8s) with `kubectl` configured

 ## Set up the environment